 The treble high pass filter made up of the Treble Cap + Treble Pot blocks frequencies below approximately 2400Hz and allow higher frequencies to pass.
 The high frequencies are sent to the top terminal of the Treble Pot.
 The bass and mid frequencies that pass through the bass and mid filters flow to the Treble Pot's lower terminal so the Treble Pot is a balance control that allows you to select between the high and low frequencies at its outside terminals.

 The Tone Slope Resistor + Mid Cap low pass filter works with the bass and mid high pass filters formed by the Bass Cap + Bass Pot and the Mid Cap + Mid Pot to form band pass filters.
-The low pass filter removes high frequencies and the high pass filters remove bass & mid frequencies to leave a band of frequencies that are allowed to pass through the tone stack.
+Band pass filters remove frequencies above and below the desired band of frequencies.
+The bass and mid band pass filters are made up of a low pass filter that removes high frequencies and a high pass filter that removes bass & mid frequencies to leave a band of frequencies that pass through the tone stack.

 The Tone Slope + Mid Cap low pass filter's cutoff frequency is a very low 142Hz so how do any mid frequencies pass on to the Treble Pot?
 The Mid Pot's resistance (below the wiper) comes after the low pass filter, which reduces the low pass filter's effectiveness so some mid & high frequencies pass through the filter and on to the Treble Pot.